benbenolson/newton-install/README.md

 APPDIR="$INSTALLDIR/$APPNAME/$VERSION"
 ```

-Then, when I go to install the application, I can use a line similar to `./configure --prefix=$APPDIR` if the application uses
+Then, when I go to install the application, I can use a line similar to `./configure --prefix=$APPDIR`
-a fully compliant GNU build system, and run a `make install` once the application is configured and built.
+if the application uses a fully compliant GNU build system, and run a `make install` once the
+application is configured and built.
+Applications will vary, however.

-Once you are finished writing this script, name it accordingly and place it in `scripts`.
+Once you are finished writing this script, name it the version of the application that you are running,
+followed by a `.sh`, and place it in `scripts` in the subdirectory with the same name of the application
+that you have just built.
+In our example, our build script would be called `4.8.1.sh` and be placed in
+`scripts/gcc/4.8.1.sh`.

 ###The Installation Directory
 Copy the source directory that you used the build script in to build the application.
-The main build system will copy your script
-directly into this directory, and run the script from there.
+The main build system will copy your script directly into this directory, and run the script from there.

-Occasionally, builds will fail because the source directory did not get cleaned before it was copied into the `tarballs` directory.
+WARNING: Occasionally, builds will fail because the source directory did not get cleaned before it was copied
+into the `tarballs` directory.
 Make sure your installation directory is clean before copying it.

 ###The Modulefile
-Make a new directory in `modulefiles` that is named the name of your application, such as `gcc`.
-Then, craft your modulefile and
-name it the version of your application, such as `4.8.1`.
-Place this file in the directory that you just created.
+Copy the modulefile into `scripts` with the same name of the version of the application you have just built.

-Make sure this directory and file are named properly, otherwise, the build system will not be able to find them and will not copy
-them to the proper modules directory.
-Thus, if other applications in the build system depend on that application that you are
-building, they will fail too, because their build scripts will not be able to load that modulefile.
+In our example, the modulefile would be called `4.8.1`.

+This modulefile will be directly copied into your `moduledir`, and will be used to compile future applications,
+so be sure that the modulefile is valid and can be loaded properly.